tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - The impact of fixed execution costs on smaller positions
 - The potential for flat or negative outcomes due to market conditions or fees
 - That YieldLoop does not optimize outcomes or guarantee profitability

+YieldLoop is not intended to operate as a stablecoin issuer under the GENIUS Act or similar regulatory frameworks.
+LOOP issuance occurs solely as a post-settlement representation of verified surplus generated by user-authorized activity and is not used for capital raising, advance funding, or ongoing issuance of a pegged currency.

+LOOP does not pay interest or yield to holders and does not represent a claim on future profits, protocol revenue, or managerial efforts.
+Any backing associated with LOOP reflects completed settlement outcomes and accounting discipline, not a promise of future value or redemption beyond existing backing at the time of settlement.

 These acknowledgments are designed to reinforce informed consent and do not alter protocol execution, settlement mechanics, or user rights.